cwarden45/DTC_Scripts/23andMe/README.md

 **b)** They did a good job of connecting you to the primary literature, encouraging you to learn more about genetics / biology.

-**c)** Overall, I think they provide a relatively good visual interface for people people to get an initial intepretation of their results, for those that don't know how to code (and providing a way to encourage more coding skills is also a useful life skill).
+**c)** Overall, I think they provide a relatively good visual interface for people people to get an initial intepretation of their results, for those that don't know how to code (and providing a way to encourage learning to program is also a useful life skill).
 Plus, the 23andMe genotype file format is accepted by at least one command-line program for analysis, [plink](https://www.cog-genomics.org/plink2/input).

 **d)** They are helping conduct genomics research, and publish papers with their findings.
 So, even if I don't think their strategy is perfect, I believe they have good intentions.